Oszimilian/WCO/readme.md

 * zlib-devel
 * libpng-devel

-Clone the LibHaru GitHub Repository
+Clone the LibHaru GitHub Repository and navigate into the folder
 ```bash
 git clone https://github.com/libharu/libharu.git
 ```

 Change the branch to a previous one (2_3)
 ```bash
 git checkout 2_3
 ```

+Maybe you have to run
+    ```bash
+    sed -i 's/\r//' ./buildconf.sh
+    ```
+because of missmatching lineendings

 Build the Configure-File
 ```bash